gradam/lol_api/README.md

-It is python wrapper for League of Legends api
+It is python wrapper for League of Legends api that watch out to not exceed rate limit.

+Tested on **python 3.5** and **python 2.7.11**

 Full api documentation: [link](https://developer.riotgames.com/api/methods)